saltict/availproject.github.io/docs/glossary.md

 ## Era

-An Era is the number of sessions, which is the period that the validator set (and each validator's active nominator set) is recalculated and where rewards are paid out.
-Before the start of every new era in Avail, validators are selected for being part of the active validator set based on their stake.
-Other parameters are also checked for this selection, such as whether the validator was not producing blocks in the previous era due to being chilled or slashed.
-If a new validator stakes more tokens than the existing validators, or if there is a vacant seat in the active validator set because some existing validator was not producing blocks, the new validator replaces the existing one.
+An Era in Avail represents a predefined number of [<ins>sessions</ins>](#session) during which the validator set is determined and rewards are distributed.
+At the onset of each era, validators are chosen to be part of the active set based on their staked amount.
+The selection also considers other factors, such as a validator's performance in the previous era—specifically, if they were inactive due to being chilled or slashed.
+Should a new validator stake a higher amount than current validators, or if an active validator underperforms, they can be replaced in the active set for the upcoming era.

 ## Epoch

-An Epoch refers to a period of time during which a specific set of validation nodes is responsible for verifying transactions and adding them to the blockchain.
-The length of an epoch varies depending on the blockchain network.
-An epoch on the Avail network is approximately 20 seconds.
+An Epoch is a designated time frame during which a specific group of validation nodes undertakes the task of verifying transactions and appending them to the blockchain.
+The duration of an epoch can vary across different blockchain networks.

 ## Execution